iMakeMehPrograms/hardframe/README.md

 Run build.sh with any of these arguments:

 - run: Execute the binary after finished
-- config: Configure cmake (adds the caches back)(useful for a complete reset)
+- config: Configure cmake (remakes the configs/caches, needed for debugging/resetting)
 - delete: Delete everything in the build folder to build from nothing.
-If you have this arg and build without the arg config it will fail.
+If you have this arg and build without the config arg it will fail.
 - nobuild: Skips the build proccess, useful for just executing the binary.
-- clean: Deletes .a files from static libraries.
+- clean: Deletes leftover (specifically *unneeded*) linker files after the build

 ## List of Libraries ##
 - Utility